zethsqx/storj-podman/README.md

 2. Configure auto update
 https://documentation.storj.io/setup/cli/software-updates

-* when in doubt, just follow official docs and use docker.
-Deploying production storj node differently from the official docs might risk it being disqualified or suspended if
+> **- When in doubt, just follow official docs and use docker**
+> **- Deploying production storj node differently from the official docs might risk it being disqualified or suspended**
-- consistent fail update of the storj node version
+>> a. consistent fail update of the storj node version
-- update crashes the node
+>> b. update crashes the node
-- container created problem with disk and data corrupted
+>> c. container created problem with disk and data corrupted

 #### Docker
 - recommended by storj to use their watchtower